 - Set up a Cognitive Services resource in Azure: To access the pre-built AI models, you’ll need to sign up for an Azure account and create a new Cognitive Services resource.
 Once you’ve created the resource, you’ll receive an API key, which will be used to connect Power BI to the service.

 - Connect Power BI to Azure Cognitive Services: Go to the ‘Home’ tab and click on the ‘Edit Queries’ button in Power BI.
 In the ‘Power Query’ window, click on the ‘Advanced Editor’ button.
 Here, you can write a custom function to call the Cognitive Services API using the API key obtained earlier.
 Save the function and apply it to your data.

 - Perform AI-driven analysis: With the Cognitive Services API integrated into Power BI, you can now perform advanced AI-driven analysis on your data.
 For example, you could use Text Analytics to categorize customer reviews by sentiment or create visualizations to track anomaly detection results over time.

 - Customize your dashboard: As you refine your analysis, you can create and customize visualizations and reports in Power BI to present your findings in a compelling way.
 Take advantage of Power BI’s wide range of visualizations, such as bar charts, pie charts, maps, and more, to effectively communicate insights.

-In summary, Azure Machine Learning and Cognitive Services provide a powerful set of tools that, when combined with Power BI, allowing you to perform advanced data analytics to gain valuable insights for your business.
+In summary, Azure Machine Learning and Cognitive Services provide a powerful set of tools that, when combined with Power BI, allow you to perform advanced data analytics to gain valuable insights for your business.
 Empower your decision-making with AI-driven analytics and create stunning dashboards to share with your team.